 Provence has always been a shelter and a welcoming land for Jewish communities.
 Their presence in the south of France goes back to the beginning of Roman Gaul after the fall of Massada in 73 A.D.

-These communities improved the cultural life of the area especially the scientific, medical, mystical and philosophical field.
+These communities improved the cultural life of the area especially the scientific, medical, mystical and philosophical fields.
 They played an important economic role in the progression of techniques, and in the movement of goods and ideas.
 The artistic field is also part of the heritage especially in music.

-In the middle ages these communities were banished from the Kingdom of France and consequently had to find other places to live.
+During the middle ages these communities were banished from the Kingdom of France and consequently had to find other places to live.

 The independant County of Provence was one of the places.
 Aix-en-Provence for example had an important Jewish community.

 But after this area was linked to the Kingdom of France, Jews were asked to leave or to convert to Catholicism.

 Not far, the lands owned by the Pope, especially, a region called Comtat Venassin remained a shelter from them unltil the French Revolution.
 They became the « Jews of the Pope ».

 They found freedom of worship and religion in this area.

 However, these were difficult times and there was a lot of discrimination against these Jewish communities.

 They had to wear a distinctive sign: the Rouelle or Wheel and later a Yellow hat for men and ladies had to put a small piece of yellow fabric on their headwear.